Quick Answer

 Top 5 Mistakes to Avoid When Trickle Charging Your Car Battery

-• Neglecting proper grounding of the charger, which increases the risk of electrical issues.
+- Ignoring the grounding process, which increases the risk of electrical issues.

 Basics of Trickle Charging